 After identifying your business requirements, it’s time to focus on your users’ needs.
 You need to outline potential aims with which users come to your app and the actions they will take to meet these aims.
 But whose opinion should you consider when drafting user requirements?

-The trouble is, there’s no single type of app user.
-On the contrary, there are many types of users asking for different things: investors, business owners, end users, developers, distributors, regulators, marketing staff, and others.
-Your task is to hear everyone and find the balance between the needs of different user groups.
+The challenging part is, there’s no single type of app user.
+On the contrary, there are many types of users asking for different things.
+Your task is to hear everyone out and find the balance between the needs of different user groups.

 When it comes to user requirements, it’s sensible to start with these three steps: